bountonw/coding-challenges/docs/hmwk-05-object-transformation-without-mutation.md

 ## Deliverables

-- Please create a repo called `homework-05` on Github.com and push your finished work there.
+- Please create a repo on Github.com and push your finished work there.

 ## Resources